silenceper/gowatch/README.md

 # The name of the executable file generated under the current directory execution.
 The default is the current directory name.
 appname: "test"

-# Specify the command to run after builds done (only support linux platform currently)
+# Specify the command to run after builds done
 run_cmd: "./run.sh"

 # Specify the directory where the compiled object files are stored